 - 3.1.1 In February 2019 the Council agreed a balanced budget for 2019-20 and a Medium Term Financial Plan (MTFP) to 2021-22 identifying additional savings of £15.390m to be delivered over the medium term period.
 This was done in the context of certainty over government grant funding levels only to the end of March 2020 which is when the government's four year guaranteed funding settlement expires.
-The estimates for 2020-21 and later years were therefore speculative and reflected a number of significant unknown elements such as any changes arising from a new Spending Review period and a stated intention to implement a 'Fair Funding' review of Local Government finances including the expected introduction of changes to the business rate retention scheme. - 3.1.2 In the event, the next multi-year Spending Review has been delayed by other Government business and instead the Chancellor of the Exchequer announced a one year Spending Round (in September 2019).
+The estimates for 2020-21 and later years were therefore speculative and reflected a number of significant unknown elements such as any changes arising from a new Spending Review period and a stated intention to implement a 'Fair Funding' review of Local Government finances including the expected introduction of changes to the business rate retention scheme.

+- 3.1.2 In the event, the next multi-year Spending Review has been delayed by other Government business and instead the Chancellor of the Exchequer announced a one year Spending Round (in September 2019).
 This included headline information on the funding levels for Local Government including clarification in respect of a number of separate grant funding streams outside of Revenue Support Grant (RSG) and retained business rates.

-A provisional Local Government Finance Settlement (LGFS) was then announced on 20 December 2019. - 3.1.3 This report updates Members on the impact of all of these changes, and identifies the additional growth and savings proposals that will inform consideration of the budget package by the Overview and Scrutiny Committee. - 3.1.4 The main body of the report has the following sections: - Strategic Approach (Section 3.2) - Medium Term Financial Strategy & Proposed Budget (Section 3.3) - Financial Resources (Section 3.4)
+- 3.1.3 This report updates Members on the impact of all of these changes, and identifies the additional growth and savings proposals that will inform consideration of the budget package by the Overview and Scrutiny Committee.

+- 3.1.4 The main body of the report has the following sections:

+- Strategic Approach (Section 3.2)

+- Medium Term Financial Strategy & Proposed Budget (Section 3.3)

+- Financial Resources (Section 3.4)

+- Budget Pressures and Growth Allocations (Section 3.5)

+- Savings Proposals (Section 3.6)

+- Risks and Opportunities (Section 3.7)

+- Reserves (Section 3.8)

+- Schools' Funding (Section 3.9)

+- Housing Revenue Account (Section 3.10)

+- Treasury Management Strategy (Section 3.11)

+- Budget Consultation (Section 3.12)